based in Chernivtsi, Ukraine — open to projects

 Started with Arch Linux

-First deep dive into Linux.
+First real deep dive into Linux.
 Broke and fixed the system more times than I can count.

 2024 — mid